M66B/FairEmail/FAQ.md

 ## Authorizing accounts

-In most cases, the quick setup will be able to automatically identify the correct configuration.
+In most cases, the quick setup wizard will be able to automatically identify the correct configuration.

-If the quick setup fails, you'll need to manually set up an account (to receive email) and an identity (to send email).
+If the quick setup wizard fails, you'll need to manually set up an account (to receive email) and an identity (to send email).
 For this you'll need the IMAP and SMTP server addresses and port numbers, whether SSL/TLS or STARTTLS should be used and your username (mostly, but not always, your email address) and your password.